bryanparmelee/out-of-context/README.md

 ### [See it live!](https://outofcontext.space/)

-Out of context is a random quote generator that juxtaposes inspiring galactic backgrounds with humerous quotes from a client's Slack channel.
+Out of context is a random quote generator that juxtaposes inspiring galactic backgrounds with humorous quotes from a client's Slack channel.

 ## Features